-One component of the Dodd-Frank Act was the Durbin Amendment (also known as Reg II) that directed the Federal Reserve Board to set rules to control costs associated with PIN/debit transactions.
+One component of the Dodd-Frank Act was the Durbin Amendment (also known as Reg II), which directed the Federal Reserve Board to set rules to control costs associated with PIN/debit transactions.
 The intention of the Durbin Amendment was to cap the debit fees that retailers had to pay to financial institutions, in turn passing along the savings to consumers.

 As the payments landscape continues to evolve, so does Regulation II.